DuyNguyen1879/docker-lab-tutorial/content/userns.md

         root      3247  3218  0 18:32 pts/4    00:00:00 top
         root      3252  2572  0 18:33 pts/2    00:00:00 grep --color=auto top

+we see the user root in the container to be mapped on the user root.

 To disable the feature, stop the engine, remove the ``"userns-remap": "dummy"`` from the ``/etc/docker/daemon.json`` file and restart the engine.